J. Anthony Lukas Book Prize

 The project is named for Pulitzer Prize-winning American journalist and author, J. Anthony Lukas; it has been underwritten since its inception by the family of Mark Lynton, a German Jew who had careers with the British military, Citroen and Hunter Douglas.

-Winners and Shortlisted Authors
+Recipients

 In the list below, winners are listed first in the gold row, followed by the other nominees.
 Any finalists are marked with an asterisk.
 Note that shortlists were announced only starting in 2016; previously they would just announce winners and any finalists.